butfirstchai.com

 • Red chilli flakes: You may replace them with red chilli powder.
 I used the flakes to avoid too much colour on the bread.

-• Dry mango powder and Chaat Masala: You may use one of it or both!
+• Dry mango powder and Chaat Masala: You may use one of them or both!

 See recipe card for quantities.

-For detailed recipe please check the recipe card below.
+For a detailed recipe, please check the recipe card below.

 1. Prepare the dough: You can use your favourite chapati dough too.
 My dough recipe is garlic-infused-fancy, right?